harvardinformatics/ATAC-seq/README.md

 (Note that the BEDTools program [bamtobed](http://bedtools.readthedocs.io/en/latest/content/tools/bamtobed.html) program cannot be used here, since its output is in a nonstandard BED format that MACS2 cannot analyze.)

 In deciding among these analysis options, it may help to consider the counts produced by Bowtie2, which indicate how many alignments fall into each category.
-For example, if most of the reads were aligned in proper pairs, it may be sufficient to use option #2.
-On the other hand, option #3 is preferred if a substantial fraction of the reads are singletons.
+For example, if most of the reads are aligned in proper pairs, it may be sufficient to use option #2.
+On the other hand, option #3 is preferred if a substantial fraction of the reads consists of singletons.

 ### Other arguments